bioaccessla-ops/bioaccess-ops-automation/projects/DriveMaster/README.md

 * **`archives/`**: Contains raw CSV backups of the permission states before any action is taken.
 * **`logs/`**: Contains detailed CSV audit logs of every action performed.
 * **`credentials/`**: Stores your `token.json` file after you log in.

+---

+## 5. Advanced - Switching User Accounts

+If you need to run the tool with a different Google Account, you must first clear the current user's saved authentication token.

+1. Navigate to the `credentials` folder.
+2. Delete the `token.json` file.
+3. The next time you run an operation (e.g., "Run Fetch"), the tool will initiate the first-time setup and authentication process again (see Section 1), allowing you to log in with a new account.